compromise-evident/Authorship/README.md

 represents ones and zeros not predetermined.
 This message can be anything at any time, even though it comes from something old and immutable.
+In Authorship, it consists of your optional personal message along with the hash of that new list
+(so as to build an authorized-only relationship with that new list.)

 <br>
 <br>